myrrlyn/apocrypha.es/priv/archive/1uyeid.md

 A survivor noted:

-> *“At Mournhold, the lizards didn’t let none of us sleep none.
-Their tricks*
+> “At Mournhold, the lizards didn’t let none of us sleep none.
+Their tricks kept
-> *kept the mages from casting proper-like and they always kept the fear*
+> the mages from casting proper-like and they always kept the fear beating in
-> *beating in our hearts; like Molag Bal himself were floating above the city,*
+> our hearts; like Molag Bal himself were floating above the city, beating like
-> *beating like a madman on a giant drum and barking out his awful laugh.
-We*
+> a madman on a giant drum and barking out his awful laugh.
+We gave em all hell,
-> *gave em all hell, I’m proud of that…but they never let us forget they were*
+> I’m proud of that…but they never let us forget they were coming for us.
+And
-> *coming for us.
-And there aren’t none of us what have ever forgot it.”*
+> there aren’t none of us what have ever forgot it.”

+{:.text-italic}

 Giant trebuchets flung both desecrated corpses and living prisoners over Mournhold’s walls.
 By night, the Argonians lit eerie green bonfires that leapt